TBouder/fizzBuzz-Challenge/README.md

 ## Usage
-> ##### getChallengeStatistiques
-> Get the most used request and the number of hits for this request.
-Request must be a GET request.
-`curl -X GET localhost:8000/getChallengeStatistiques/`
->
->Reponse example : `{"hits":1,"int1":3,"int2":5,"limit":10,"str1":"fizz","str2":"buzz"}`

 > ##### performChallenge
 > Perfom the challenge with the given parameters.
 Parameters should be in JSON and as a POST request `curl -d '{"int1":3,"int2":5,"limit":16,"str1":"fizz","str2":"buzz"}' -H "Content-Type: application/json" -X POST localhost:8000/performChallenge/`